 Catering shoes with the safety features you need:

 Our new technologies are designed with the catering industry in mind.
 We have all new designs too.
-Same great comfort with a high-street look - and all the safety features you’ll need to get home safe.
+Same great comfort with a high-street look - and all the safety features you’ll need to get home safely.
 Bonus: your shoes can be used at work, at the gym, and at home too (but don’t forget to clean them - they’re easy to clean too).